Legal & Policies

 • Thomas LEQUEUX Consulting never has access to passwords.

-• The private GPU container automatically shuts down after a period of inactivity (scale-to-zero), limiting data exposure surface.
+• The private GPU container automatically shuts down after a period of inactivity (scale-to-zero), limiting the data exposure surface.

-6. Data Retention Period
+6. Retention Period

 • Support exchanges may be retained for service improvement or technical archiving purposes.

-• User data processed by AI engines is not retained beyond the processing time of the request, except for OpenAI and Mistral AI which may retain it for 30 days for quality control and abuse monitoring (see sections 4.1 and 4.1b).
-For the OptIA Online engine, Modal deletes all function inputs and outputs as soon as results have been retrieved.
-The Zero Data Retention (ZDR) option is available upon request from OpenAI and Mistral AI to eliminate this 30-day retention.
+• User data processed by AI engines is not retained beyond the request processing time, except for Mistral AI which may retain it for 30 days for abuse monitoring (see section 4.1).
+For the OptIA Online engine, Modal deletes all function inputs and outputs as soon as the results have been retrieved.
+The Zero Data Retention (ZDR) option is available upon request from Mistral AI to eliminate this 30-day retention.

 7. User Rights (GDPR)